-List of program Electives
+List of program Electives in 5th Semester

-Course Code CSC551
+Course Code ITC551

 Course Name Natural Language Processing

 Number of Credits 3-0-0-3

-• To understand the application of computational methods in linguists.

-• To apply statistical and probabilistic methods for parameter estimation and inference.

-• To know how the computational methods, give insight into observed humanlanguage phenomena.
+- To understand the application of computational methods in linguists. - To apply statistical and probabilistic methods for parameter estimation and inference. - To know how the computational methods, give insight into observed humanlanguage phenomena.